On the occurrence of boundary solutions in two-way incomplete tables: Introduction

-The rest of the paper is organized as follows.
-In Section 2, we introduce some notations and consider various identifiable NMAR log-linear models (Models [M1]-[M5]) for an $I\times J\times 2\times 2$ incomplete table.
+The purpose of this paper is to provide a comprehensive treatment of the problem of boundary solutions in two-way incomplete tables with both variables missing.
+To this effect, we first introduce some notations and consider various identifiable NMAR log-linear models (Models [M1]-[M5]) for an $I\times J\times 2\times 2$ incomplete table.
 The problem of boundary solutions, along with their forms under the above models, is discussed in Section 3.
-We formally define boundary solutions for an $I\times J\times 2\times 2$ incomplete table by extending the definition of Baker and Laird (1988).
-A new result is provided, which gives the relationship among forms of boundary solutions according to various parameterizations for the missing data models.
-In Section 4, we illustrate this result using some data analysis examples from Baker {\it et al.} (1992), thereby improving a claim made by them on the forms of boundary solutions in $I\times J\times 2\times 2$ tables as well as eliminating computations.
+We formally define boundary solutions for an $I\times J\times 2\times 2$ incomplete table by extending the definition of Baker and Laird (1988), which are unavailable in the literature.
+A novel result (Proposition 3.1) is provided, which gives the relationship among forms of boundary solutions according to various parameterizations for the missing data models.
+This helps us to theoretically justify and deduce the exact boundary solutions in those models directly without having to obtain them empirically (see pp.~39-40 of Park {\it et al.}~(2014)) using the EM algorithm.
+In Section 4, we illustrate this result using some data analysis examples from Baker {\it et al.} (1992), thereby improving a claim made by them on the forms of boundary solutions in $I\times J\times 2\times 2$ tables, which also eliminates computations.

-In Section 5, we prove a result on sufficient conditions for the occurrence of boundary solutions under Models [M1]-[M5], based on a similar approach but using direct arguments instead of contrapositive ones used in Park {\it et al.}~(2014).
-A real life data analysis is carried out using our result.
-We verify the occurrence of boundary solutions directly using the definitions from Baker {\it et al.}~(1992), and not the EM algorithm as in Park {\it et al.}~(2014).
-An example is provided to show that the sufficient conditions for the occurrence of boundary solutions are not necessary, which refutes a conjecture due to Kim and Park (2014).
+In Section 5, we provide a result (Theorem 5.1) on sufficient conditions for the occurrence of boundary solutions in the above tables, which is similar to Theorem 1 of Park {\it et al.}~(2014) but proved using direct arguments instead of contrapositive ones used in Park {\it et al.}~(2014).
+While Park {\it et al.}~(2014) consider only Model [M5] in Theorem 1, we consider Models [M1]-[M5] in Theorem 5.1.
+A counterexample is provided to show that the sufficient conditions for the occurrence of boundary solutions are not necessary, which refutes a conjecture due to Kim and Park (2014).

-Finally, we propose necessary conditions for the occurrence of boundary solutions under Models [M1]-[M5] in square two-way incomplete tables, and later show that they are not sufficient through an example.
+Finally, we propose new necessary conditions in Theorem 5.2 for the occurrence of boundary solutions under Models [M1]-[M5] in square two-way incomplete tables, and later show that they are not sufficient through a counterexample.
 Such conditions do not exist in the literature.
-Note that these conditions help us to identify the non-occurrence of boundary solutions, which is very useful for model selection.
+Note that these conditions help us to identify the non-occurrence of boundary solutions, which is very useful for fitting appropriate models to the incomplete data (model selection).
 Also, these conditions involve only the observed cell counts and their sums in the tables, and hence can be easily verified.
 Section 6 provides some concluding remarks.